ChaitanyaLKulkarni/A-Star-Python/Readme.md

         if current is Target node :
             return and backtrack the path

-        foreach neighbor of target node
+        foreach neighbor of current node
             if neighbour is not traversable or in Closed continue to next